-- 2. For a Partner who is subject to the rotation provisions in paragraph 290.151 because the Partner meets the definition of the new term "Key Audit Partner," and the Partner is neither the Engagement Partner nor the individual responsible for the Engagement Quality Control Review, the rotation provisions are effective for the audits or reviews of Financial Statements for years beginning on or after, January 1, 2012.
+- 2. For a Partner who is subject to the rotation provisions in paragraph 290.151 because the Partner meets the definition of the new term "Key Audit Partner," and the Partner is neither the Engagement Partner nor the individual responsible for the Engagement Quality Control Review, the rotation provisions are effective for the Audits or Reviews of Financial Statements for years beginning on or after January 1, 2012.
 For example, in the case of an Audit Client with a calendar year-end, a Key Audit Partner, who is neither the Engagement Partner nor the individual responsible for the Engagement Quality Control Review, who had served as a Key Audit Partner for seven or more years (i.e., the audits of 2003 2010), would be required to rotate after serving for one more year as a Key Audit Partner (i.e., after completing the 2011 audit). - 3.
 For an Engagement Partner or an individual responsible for the Engagement Quality Control Review who immediately prior to assuming either of these roles served in another Key Audit Partner role for the Client, and who, at the beginning of the first fiscal year beginning on or after January 01, 2011, had served as the Engagement Partner or individual responsible for the Engagement Quality Control Review for six or fewer years, the rotation provisions are effective for the audits or reviews of Financial Statements for years beginning on or after January 01, 2012.
 For example, in the case of an Audit Client with a calendar year-end, a Partner who had served the Client in another Key Audit Partner role for four years (i.e., the audits of 2002-2005) and subsequently as the Engagement Partner for five years (i.e., the audits of 2006-2010) would be required to rotate after serving for one more year as the Engagement Partner (i.e., after completing the 2011 audit).
+Please note in the case of Listed Entities in Australia, the more stricter requirements in paragraphs AUST 290.151.1 and AUST 290.154.1 apply.